JoeShep/baseball_challenge/README.md

 baseball_challenge
 ==================
+<em>Joe Shepherd added commments:</em><br>
+For a class assignment we were asked to remove the global variables declared at the top of this code.
+All 5 have been eliminated in this branch of the code, and the application is functional, but it has resulted in a bug: When the user adds a new set of scores, the schedule pane reverts to 0 - 0 for all scores.
+The scores appear properly when the page is refreshed.
+The wins/losses/winning percentage populates as expected and is unaffected by the bug."<br><em> End Joe Shepherd comments.</em>

 This is a group coding project for the Nashville Software School.
 Our assignment is to create a one-page app that stores and displays information for a baseball league.